NguyenLongQuang/Average-Temp/README.md

 	* This project used:
 		- Linear Regression model.
 		- Gradient descent algorithm (with Feature Scaling).
-    - C++ encapsulation (OOPs).
+		- C++ encapsulation (OOPs)
 	* This prroject included:
 		- Original code library to quickly repair and make changes on future projects.

 ## Usage:
   * Input address of the training data file (text file).